Guitar tunings: Dropped tunings

-A dropped tuning is one of the categories of alternative tunings and the process starts with standard tuning and typically lowers the pitch of ("drops") only a single string, almost always the lowest-pitched (E) string on the guitar.
+A dropped tuning is one of the categories of alternative tunings and the process starts with standard tuning and typically lowers the pitch of ("drops") one or more strings, almost always the lowest-pitched (E) string on the guitar.

 The drop D tuning is common in electric guitar and heavy metal music.
 The low E string is tuned down one whole step (to D) and the rest of the strings remain in standard tuning.
 This creates an "open power chord" (three-note fifth) with the low three strings (DAD).